 As feet sweat, socks need to either absorb or wick away that moisture to feel (and smell) good.
 Nothing beats wool.
 It can absorb up to one-third of its weight in moisture before it begins to feel moist.

 Unless Your Feet Always Smell Like Roses, Socks Need To Be Washed

-Socks will need to be washed.
+Socks need to be washed.
 Consider superwash yarns.
 These yarns when knitted up can be tossed in the washing machine.
 The best washable wool sock yarn is labeled ‘superwash.’
-However for sock yarns that are not superwash, washing by hand is not a difficult task.
+However, for sock yarns that are not superwash, washing by hand is not a difficult task.

 Sock Yarn Weight